MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 Read this document carefully to completely assess your scenario.

-The BDC KMS controller service provides support for system-managed keys and external provider controlled keys to achieve data encryption at rest on both SQL Server and HDFS.
+The BDC KMS controller service provides support for system-managed keys and external provider-controlled keys to achieve data encryption at rest on both SQL Server and HDFS.

 Those keys and certificates are service-managed and this documentation provides operational guidance on how to interact with the service.